SporkFoon/orbital-defense/DESCRIPTION.md

 ## Game Structure

-The game is organized into the following modules:

 - `main.py` - Entry point for the game
 - `constants.py` - Game constants, colors, and settings
 - `game_objects.py` - Base game object classes